govdata/APyMongo/doc/examples/README.md

 Also, make sure that no other process is using localhost:8000 on your computer, as this is the place where there test Tornado webserver will be put.
 If you must use a different port for the MongoDB instance, modify places in the example files where the connection object is created, passing your desired port number as a keyword argument.
-E.g.: if MongoDB is running on 9999, do:
+E.g. if MongoDB is running on 9999, do:

     conn = apymongo.Connection(port=9999)

     If you need to put the the Tornado server somewhere else, modify the obviously relevant place in the file "base.py" in the examples directory.

 3. Change directory to [APyMongo Source Directory]/doc/examples -- the directory this readme file is in.
 Then run: